Ichoran/teensy-stimulus/README.md

-# teensy-stimulus
+# Ticklish

-Teensy Stimulus allows Teensy 3.1 boards to provide stimulus trains suitable for animal behavior experiments.
+Ticklish allows Teensy 3.1 boards to provide stimulus trains suitable for animal behavior experiments.

 ## Overview

-Teensy Stimulus allows a Teensy 3-series board to function as a simple stimulus generator.
+Ticklish allows a Teensy 3-series board to function as a simple stimulus generator.
 It listens for commands via serial-over-USB, then executes them.
 It has a time resolution of 1 microsecond (target accuracy 100 microseconds), a maximum protocol length of 100,000,000 seconds, and can run up to 24 digital output channels and one analog output channel (for sinewaves or triangle waves of frequencies up to 1 KHz).

 You can also query the voltage of analog-capable pins not used for output, or the high/low state of digital-capable pins not used for output.
 Neither the LED pin nor the analog-out pin can be queried.